TiagoDGomes/pnm2ppa-win32/steps.md

 Replace all "inline" key words with `"/*` in-line doesn't work `*/"`

-The compiler barfs on these as the way pnm2ppa uses inline is a gcc-ism.
+The compiler barfs on these as the way pnm2ppa uses inline is a *gcc-ism*.
 Visual Studio's compiler is *way* smarter at picking these routines than we are anyway, particularly if you optimize for speed.

 Choose "Release" build.
 Right click the project, and choose properties.
 Open the preprocessor options.
 Add